tacdevel/tacdevelfx/README.md

 # TCDFx (TCD Framework)

+**NOTE**: This README is under construction.

 TCDFx (also known as the TCD Framework) is a collection of libraries targeting .NET Standard, providing APIs for UI application development, alternative P/Invoke types, and other helpful APIs to make development easier.

 For examples, see the `examples\` directory.

+## Project Status

+This project is alpha software, and shouldn't be used for anything other than testing.
+The API is subject to change at any point (i.e. expect breaking changes) up to the first beta release of v1.0.0.

+CI via Azure Pipelines and deployment via NuGet packages have also been disabled/removed until the the first beta release of v1.0.0.

 ## Contributing